Jeff and Toby Herr Fellowship Dr. Volha Bartash

 Dr. Bartash’s monograph, Kultura Romaŭ Belarusi: ėtnalagichnae dasledvanne (Romani Culture in Belarus: Ethnological Study), is forthcoming.
 She has recently published several articles, including: “Von welchen Roma stammt ihr?“ Antworten auf die Frage nach der Identität belarussischer Zigeuner” for Bunte Flecken in Weißrußland.
 Erinnerungsorte zwischen polnisch-litauischer Union und russisch-sowjetischem Imperium (2013), “From which Roma you are, or where are you from?
 Gypsies´ identities in contemporary Belarus” for Romani V. Papers from the Annual Meeting of the Gypsy Lore Society, Grazer Romani Publikationen 2 (2013) and “Obschestvennye tradicii Tsygan Belarusi (Public traditions of Belarusian Roma)” for Vesnik Belaruskaga Dziarzhaŭnaga Universitėta (Journal of the Belarusian State University, 2009).
 Recent lectures from Dr. Bartash include: “Roma as a Transnational Community,” at the European Center for Minorities Issues workshop Borders and Minorities in 2012; “Ethnic Identities of Gypsies (Roma) in Belarus and Neighboring Countries,” at the University of Giessen in 2011; and “The Concepts of Honor and Profanation in Family Life and Social Structure of Roma in Belarus,” for the 2009 Forum Tsiganologischer Forschung Workshop.

-Dr. Volha Bartash will be in residence at the Center through October 31, 2014.
-She can be contacted via email at firstname.lastname@example.org.
+Dr. Volha Bartash was in residence at the Center through June 1 to October 31, 2014.